shinzo-labs/shinzo/CONTRIBUTING.md

 4. Add tests to any relevant test suites to validate functionality.
 5. Run `npx @changesets/cli` in the relevant component to add a `changeset` for each distinct change in your feature.
 Read the relevant component's changeset documentation for more details.
 6. Open a Pull Request from your forked repo back to the main repo.
 Tag one of the core contributors as a reviewer.
+7. Please follow the automated CLA Assistant bot instructions to sign the [Contributor License Agreement](./CONTRIBUTOR_LICENSE_AGREEMENT.md).
+We will not be able to accept your contribution without completing this step.
-7. Once the core contributor has reviewed the code and all comments have been resolved, the PR will be approved and merged into the `main` branch.
+8. Once the core contributor has reviewed the code and all comments have been resolved, the PR will be approved and merged into the `main` branch.
-8. Merged changes will be added to a versioned package release on a regular schedule.
+9. Merged changes will be added to a versioned package release on a regular schedule.

 ## Non-Technical Contributions